avajs/ava/maintaining.md

 ## Release process

-Use `npm version` with the correct increment and push the resulting tag and `main` branch.
+* Use `npm version` with the correct increment and push the resulting tag and `main` branch.
+* CI will run against the tag.
+Wait for this to complete.

-Approve the Release workflow within GitHub.
+* Approve the Release workflow within GitHub.
 The workflow includes npm provenance for enhanced security and supply chain transparency.

 ### Setup Requirements